Italy vs. Greece Golden Visa: Which Option is best for you in 2026?

 belgrade-serbia-flags-short

-Serbia residency by investment offers temporary residency permits valid for up to 3 years, renewable.
+Serbia residency by investment offers temporary residency permits valid for up to 3 years and is renewable.
 Investors can include family members and may apply for permanent residency after three years and citizenship after six.
-Low taxes and a central location make it a strong alternative option.
+Low taxes and central location make it a strong alternative option.

 How Can Global Citizen Solutions Help You?